San Geronimo Creek: Course

 The creek rises in the hills west of the town of Fairfax.
 It descends northward to Woodacre, where it turns westward and parallels Sir Francis Drake Boulevard through the villages of San Geronimo, Forest Knolls, and Lagunitas.
 It then turns southwestward and joins Lagunitas Creek at the eastern edge of the Samuel P. Taylor State Park.

 Ecology

 The 6000 acre San Geronimo Creek watershed is within the 60,000 acre Lagunitas Creek Watershed, which is home to the largest-remaining wild run of coho salmon in central California.
 These coho are part of the "Central California Coast Evolutionarily Significant Unit," or CCC ESU, and are listed as "endangered" at both the state and federal level.

 Efforts are also being made to protect and restore streams and habitat in the San Geronimo Valley, where upwards of 20% of the Lagunitas salmon spawn each year and where as much as 1/5 of the juvenile salmon (or fry) spend their entire freshwater lives.

 Spawning salmon and trout may be viewed at Roy's Pools, located about 5 mi west of Fairfax.
 There are jump pools and a fish ladder.
+They may also be viewed at the Leo T. Cronin Fish Viewing Area, located in Lagunitas along Sir Francis Drake Boulevard.